 Dr. Lesley Mayne joined the Communication Sciences and Disorders faculty at the University of Wisconsin - Eau Claire in 2020 after five years of serving on the faculty at California Baptist University.
 She completed her undergraduate degree in Communication at the University of Southern California, her master's degree in Communication Sciences and Disorders at California State University, Fullerton, and her Ph.D. in Special Education at Claremont Graduate University.
 Dr. Mayne spent nearly 20 years in public schools and private practice working with children and adults before transitioning to a faculty role where her research interests include augmentative and assistive communication and pedagogy.
 She co-authored a book with Dr. Sharon Rogers published in 2020 titled, Augmentative and Assistive Communication with Children: A Protocol and Intervention Plan to Support Children with Complex Communication Profiles.
-Her current augmentative and assistive communication profiles in work and community settings.
+Her current augmentative and assistive communication partners as well as young adults with complex communication profiles in work and community settings.
 Her pedagogical research interests include developing courses that maximize student engagement and learning through research to practice.

-Dr. Katy Mueller, has a Masters (MSc) in Speech and Language Therapy from the University of Reading (UK, 2006) and a PhD in Speech and Hearing Science from the University of Iowa (2012).
-Between 2012 and 2014, she was employed as a Research Scientist in the Hearing, Language and Literacy department at Murdoch Children's Research Institute (Melbourne, Australia), and also as a tutor for the Masters in Speech Pathology program at The University of Melbourne.
-In 2016 she returned to clinical practice and completed her fellowship year in a private practice in Puyallup, WA, working primarily with early intervention.
-Her research interests include comorbidity among developmental language disorders, using this as a window into understanding more about the learning and biological mechanisms involved in language impairment.
-Dr. Mueller currently teaches courses in normal communication development, research methods, and child language intervention, and also provides clinical supervision.
+Dr. Kathryn (Katy) Mueller has a Masters (MSc) in Speech and Language Therapy from the University of Reading (UK, 2006), and a PhD in Speech and Hearing Science from the University of Iowa (2012).
+From 2012-2014, she completed a post-doc in the Department of Hearing, Language and Literacy at the Murdoch Children's Research Institute (Melbourne, Australia), and also tutored in the Masters in Speech Pathology program at The University of Melbourne.
+In 2016, Katy returned to clinical practice and completed her fellowship year in a private practice in Puyallup, WA, working primarily in early intervention.
+She joined the faculty at UWEC in 2017, where she teaches courses in undergraduate research, child language disorders, and child/adolescent language intervention.
+Katy's research interests include comorbidity in developmental language disorders, particularly the overlap between language and literacy, and language and ADHD.
+In 2019 she began collaborating with the Northwest Regional Detention Center in Eau Claire, WI to provide speech and language services for youth offenders.
+This has subsequently led to a line of research investigating the nature of social communication profiles in this population.